thomasleveil/compose_plantuml/README.md

 Generate Plantuml graphs from docker-compose files

-Currently just docker-compose version 2 is supported.
+Note that version 2 as well as the legacy version is supported.

 ## Usage